Accelerometer Pros and Cons

 Integrated electronics can provide a higher output from a smaller mass

-Use wide range of cable types Less sensitive to dirt
+Use wide range of cable types

-Signal power often built into DAQ systems
+Less sensitive to dirt Signal power often built into DAQ systems | Requires more expertise to operate the system.

-More expensive per unit Lower operating temperature than a charge accelerometer
+Lower operating temperature than a charge accelerometer

-Less robust
+Less robust |

 Charge Output Accelerometers

-In this type of accelerometer, a charge will be emitted proportional to the force applied on the piezoelectric accelerometer.
-This charge will be transmitted directly down the cable and will require special low noise cable, with a charge amplifier on the receiving end.
-Charge accelerometers have high impedance and are particularly suited to high temperature applications (more than 185°C) where IEPE Accelerometers could not be used.
 It is important to note that due to the high impedance nature of these sensors, they require a low noise of cable to be used when connecting the sensor to the measurement equipment.
 This is due to the cable used having an effect on the signal; movement on the cable can distort this signal.
 It is also important to note that cable length will have a significant effect on the signal from the sensor, and it is advisable to have a short cable between the accelerometer and charge amplifier.
 Low noise charge amplifiers, or amplifiers with integrated low pass filters can be used, meaning that the signal from the charge amplifier useable without any further filtering.
-The main advantage of a charge system over an IEPE system is the ability of the accelerometer to operate at higher temperatures.
-Charge systems are generally more versatile due to the time constant, gain and normalisation all being controlled from the charge amplifier.

-Operation at higher temperatures, up to 250°C for test and measurement accelerometers, and 400°C for industrial accelerometers.
+Operation at higher temperatures, up to 250°C for test and

-More flexibility in adjusting the time constant, gain and normalisation via the charge amplifier.
+More flexibility in adjusting the time constant, gain and

 Extended low frequency response.